 RENEWAL FEE WAIVER FOR ACTIVE DUTY MILITARY PERSONNEL

-Beginning January 1, 2013, Physician Assistant Board must waive renewal requirements for military personnel while they are on active duty.
-Renewal requirements waived for active duty military personnel include renewal fees, continuing education requirements, and any other requirements as determined by the Board.
+Beginning January 1, 2013, the Physician Assistant Board must waive renewal requirements for military personnel when they are called to active duty.
+Renewal requirements waived for military personnel called to active duty include renewal fees, continuing education requirements, and any other requirements as determined by the Board.

 To qualify for a waiver, the licensee must: